 by The Chocolate Dictionary

 Lingerie that is either gorgeous, chocolate-coloured, or both.
-Although not even the most eminent scientific brains have come close to understanding the relationship between a woman’s braline and her pralines, clues can be found in:
+Although not even the most eminent scientists have understood the true connection between a woman’s braline and her pralines, clues can be found in the following examples:

 - The work of sculptors like Prudence Emma Staite who, in 2006, won a grant of £5,000 from the Prince’s Trust to make chocolate casts of her breasts and bottom.

-- The fact that the decorative features found on chocolates – the scallops, swirls, little squiggles and motifs etc. – are the same as those found on the edging of bras, panties and camisoles.
+- The fact that the decorative features found on chocolates – the scallops, swirls, little squiggles and motifs etc. – are the same as those found on the pretty edging in bras, panties and camisoles.

 - The way the connection between chocolates and lingerie is endorsed by Victoria’s Secret, who on more than one occasion have offered a free box of Godiva chocolates with every $60 purchase of underwear.